-TOKYO (TR) – The organized crime unit of the Tokyo Metropolitan Police on Tuesday issued a warrant for the arrest of the owner of a luxury apartment building in the Nishi Azabu district of Minato Ward for false property registration, reports the Mainichi Shimbun (Mar.
+TOKYO (TR) – The organized crime unit of the Tokyo Metropolitan Police on Tuesday received a warrant for the arrest of the owner of a luxury apartment building in the Nishi Azabu district of Minato Ward for false property registration, reports the Mainichi Shimbun (Mar.
 6).

-Daisuke Shioda, 44, the former president of real estate company ABC Home, is accused of disrupting the bidding of a court-ordered auction of Geihinkan Nishi Azabu, a members-only complex known to be frequented by celebrities, athletes, and gangsters.
+Daisuke Shioda, 44, the former president of real estate company ABC Home, is accused of disrupting the bidding of a court-ordered auction of Geihinkan Nishi Azabu, a members-only complex known to be frequented by celebrities, athletes and gangsters.